denten-books/plain-text/4-format.md

 maximally blunt limit of its abilities, the formatting layer affects visibility.
 For example, it can selectively render some words and sentences on the screen while suppressing others.
-The ability to hide the text from view completely or to make so small as to be illegible affects not just the style but the politics of text.
+The ability to hide the text from view completely or to make it so small as to be illegible affects not just the style but the politics of text.
 Formatting, in that sense, can determine its audience, privileging certain voices and modes of access over others.

 Unlike figurative language, formatting codes and programming languages